 The cost of solar in the US

-On EnergySage, we’ve seen the cost of solar drop from $3.86 per Watt to now far under $3 per Watt since the end of 2014 alone.
-That means in about five years, a small to medium-sized 6-kilowatt (kW) system has dropped in price by over $5,000.
+On EnergySage, we’ve seen the cost of solar drop from $3.86 per Watt to $2.76 per Watt–as of July 2021–since the end of 2014 alone.
+That means in about five years, a small to medium-sized 6-kilowatt (kW) system has dropped in price by about $6,600 (not accounting for the investment tax credit).
 The decrease in costs is even more pronounced from earlier in the 2000s, when solar prices were up over $7 per Watt for residential systems.

 What’s more, this pricing information is for the gross installed cost of solar.
 In fact, federal, state, and utility incentives mean that the net installed cost of solar is much lower, even before accounting for the savings from reducing or eliminating your electric bill.

 For instance, a 6 kW system with a $3 per Watt gross cost would only cost $13,320 after applying the federal investment tax credit, for an effective net cost of only $2.22 per Watt.
 (Most companies calculate the gross cost of solar per Watt instead of the net cost of solar per Watt in order to provide a policy-neutral look at how the cost of solar has changed over time.
-Recently, Tesla created significant media attention and consumer buzz by announcing $2 per Watt pricing.
+In recent years, Tesla has created significant media attention and consumer buzz by announcing $2 per Watt pricing.
 That is a net cost and includes the federal investment tax credit.)

 The cost of solar in Australia